-The positively charged NPs easily get attached to the surface of negatively charged bacterial cells that result in rupture of cell wall followed by cell death [20].
-The lowest growth of P. aeruginosa biofilm bacteria was observed in the presence of FeNPs produced from 0.25 mg/ml of FeSO4 salt, whereas FeNPs of 0.5 mg/ml of FeSO, showed marginal inhibition when compared with control and FeNPs of 0.125 mg/ml of FeSO, had lesser effect on growth of these microorganisms (Fig. 6).
-The antimicrobial activities of FeNPs on B. subtilis showed with both 0.25 mg/ml and 0.5 mg/ml FeSO, salt producing nanoparticles.
-The sewage bacteria were not inhibited much with FeNPs with respect to control.
-Therefore, this study revealed that the FeNPs when produced from aqueous extract of leaves of P. pinnata, it could effectively inhibit the biofilm-forming P. aeruginosa and B. subtilis.
-This study of antimicrobial effect was according to the report given in literature [21].
-Probably with 0.125 mg/ml of salt concentration could not be converted by leaf extracts into effective nanoparticles, and therefore, the antimicrobial activity was insignificant with respect to both Gram-positive and Gram-negative bacteria.
-However, the effect of 0.25 mg/ml of salt concentration FeNPs showed better inhibitory effect which could be due to smaller nanoparticles which has better penetration and accumulation through bacterial cell wall.
+Fig. 3: Energy dispersive analysis of X-ray diffraction spectroscopy of iron nanoparticles activities of FeNPs on B. subtilis showed with both 0.25 mg/ml and 0.5 mg/ml FeSO $4$ salt-producing NPs.
+The sewage bacteria were not inhibited much with FeNPs to control.
+Therefore, this study revealed that the FeNPs when produced from aqueous extract of leaves of P. pinnata it could effectively inhibit the biofilm-forming P. aeruginosa and B. subtilis.
+This study of the antimicrobial effect was according to the report given in the literature [21].
+Probably with 0.125 mg/ml of salt concentration could not be converted by leaf extracts into effective NPs and therefore the antimicrobial activity was insignificant to both Gram-positive and Gramnegative bacteria.
+However, the effect of 0.25 mg/ml of salt concentration FeNPs showed that better inhibitory effect which could be due to smaller NPs has better penetration and accumulation through a bacterial cell wall.